Process Systems Engineering MSc

 Our programme equips students with the necessary knowledge to prepare for the systems challenges they will face in industry or academia upon graduation.

 It will widen your understanding of the fundamental concepts of process systems engineering.
 It will provide you with a thorough grounding in current technologies and trends that will prepare you will for a rewarding career and/or further research.

 |Qualification||Study mode||Course length||Placement||Start date|

-|MSc||Full-time||12 months||Oct 2018|
+|MSc||Full-time||12 months||October 2018|

-|MSc||Part-time||24 months||Oct 2018|
+|MSc||Part-time||24 months||October 2018|

 There may be opportunities to acquire valuable European experience by working or conducting research abroad during your degree or shortly afterwards.
 It is possible to do this in the summer period with an Erasmus+ grant working on your dissertation or as a recent graduate.
 In order to qualify your Erasmus+ traineeship must be a minimum of two months.